EgoExo++: Integrating On-demand Exocentric Visuals with 2.5D Ground Surface Estimation for Interactive Teleoperation of

 \subsection{Implementation Details}

 The framework is implemented using ROS Noetic in an Ubuntu $20.04$ environment, running on an Intel Core i9 processor with $16$\,GB of RAM.
 A ROS node for ORB-SLAM3 is integrated as the monocular SLAM backbone.
+Note that we adopt the North-East-Down (NED) frame convention used by~\cite{manderson2016texture}, which is local to the SLAM origin (not aligned with Earth's North/East).
+The scaling parameters $\lambda_1$, $\lambda_2$, and $\lambda_3$ are empirically tuned once for each test sequence according to the scale of the map \finalrev{and the approximate physical dimensions of the ROV to ensure visually realistic projections.
+Once chosen, the scale parameters remain fixed throughout the mission and do not require retuning during operation}.

-The buffer queue size $n$ is set to $100$ and the frame separation threshold is set to $0.001$ unit (up to scale).
+\textbf{EgoExo view augmentation}.
+We maintain a buffer of past egocentric frames with a queue size of $n = 100$; the frame separation threshold is set to $0.001$ units (up to scale).
 The ROV point clouds are generated by sampling 3D mesh models of BlueROV2 and TurtleBot4; $10,000$ points are sampled for each model.